claraeverett/toDoList-/README.md

-# toDoList-
-Simple to-do list built using React.js
+This application is a simple todo app built using React.js.